National Industrial Symbiosis Programme

 Partners International Synergies and UK Government

 NISP originated as three pilot schemes in Scotland, West Midlands and Yorkshire & Humberside in 2003.
 Their success provided a clear evidence base to the Department for Environment and Rural Affairs (Defra), who in 2005 awarded International Synergies £27 million pounds over three years to roll out the programme across all nine English regions.
 Similar programmes were also initiated in Wales, N.Ireland & Scotland (SISP).

 One of the reasons for the programme’s overwhelming success is the way in which it was managed and delivered.
 The programme operated with nationally coordinated operational focus underpinned by a local delivery structure.
-It is the NISP teams’ knowledge and insight into specific local agendas on the economy and environment that enabled the programme to have such a positive impact across the UK.
+It is the NISP teams’ knowledge and insight into specific regional agendas on the economy and environment that enabled the programme to have such a positive impact across the UK.

 - Divert 47 million tonnes of industrial waste from landfill